Joseph Mbong

-Joseph Essien Mbong (born 15 July 1997) is a professional footballer who plays as a wing-back for Maltese side Ħamrun Spartans.
+Joseph Essien Mbong (born 15 July 1997) is a professional footballer who plays as a wing-back for Maltese side Hibernians.
 Born in Nigeria, he plays for the Maltese national team.

 Personal life

 Mbong is of Nigerian descent.
 His father Essien Mbong was also a footballer and spent most of his career with Hibernians.
 He is the older brother of fellow Maltese international Paul Mbong and Siggiewi forward Emmanuel Mbong.